Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Data Samples

 \subsection{Experimental Effects in Photon Detection and Reconstruction}

 Collider experiments measure photons with an electromagnetic calorimeter (ECAL).
-For example, the ECAL at the ATLAS experiment is a LAr sampling calorimeter that uses lead/stainless steel as absorbing material and liquid Argon as sampling material~\cite{ATLAS:2008xda}; the CMS experiment has a total-absorption ECAL constructed with Lead-Tungstate crystals~\cite{CMS:2008xjf}.
+For example, the ECAL at the ATLAS experiment is a LAr sampling calorimeter that uses lead/stainless steel as absorbing material and liquid Argon as sampling material~\cite{ATLAS:2008xda}; the CMS experiment has a homogeneous ECAL constructed with Lead-Tungstate crystals~\cite{CMS:2008xjf}.
 The two experiments, adopting complementary calorimeter technologies, achieve similar photon detection and reconstruction performances.
-Both used the Crystal Ball or Double-sided Crystal Ball functions to model the detector response of photon energy measurements~\cite{ATLAS:2018krz,CMS:2020uim}.
+Both used the Crystal Ball or double-sided Crystal Ball functions to model the detector response of photon energy measurements~\cite{ATLAS:2018krz,CMS:2020uim}.
 Such functions include a Gaussian function to model the core part of the detector response distribution, and power-law functions to model the tails.
-Various instrumentation effects, such as photon conversions in materials upstream of the calorimeter, the presence of inactive materials in the calorimeter, energy leakage, etc., can introduce a low energy tail in the $\Delta$ distribution.
+Various instrumentation effects, such as photon conversions in materials upstream of the calorimeter, the presence of inactive materials in the calorimeter, energy leakage, etc., can introduce a small low energy tail in the energy detector response distribution.
+For other observables such as the pseudo rapidity $\eta$ and azimuthal angle $\phi$, the detector response may be modeled by a Gaussian function.

 At the LHC experiments, multiple proton collisions occur during the same bunch crossing, and this phenomenon is known as \emph{pile up}.
-The extent of pile up is quantified by the average number of proton interactions per bunch crossing, $\mu$, which has a mean value greater than 30 for the 2018 data-taking of ATLAS and CMS experiments~\cite{ATLAS:2019fst}.
+The extent of pile up is quantified by the average number of proton interactions per bunch crossing, $\mu$, which has a mean value greater than 30 for the 2017-2018 data-taking periods of ATLAS and CMS experiments~\cite{ATLAS:2019fst,CMS:2020ebo}.
 Contributions from pile-up collisions deteriorate the measurements of particles arising from the primary collision.
 As a result, the detector response also depends on $\mu$.

 The correlation between measurements of various particles within the same collision event also needs to be considered.
 For instance, when determining the photon pseudo-rapidity, the collision event primary vertex is used as the photon origin, leading to correlations in the pseudo-rapidity measurements of photons in the same event.
 The use of pile-up suppression techniques in collider experiments also results in correlations between measurements of different photons, because both measurements receive corrections related to the global energy density of the same collision event.